 F&S Classics: One Tough Plane

-How the de Havilland Beaver came to be the best bush plane every made for sportsmen
+How the de Havilland Beaver came to be (and still is) the best bush plane ever made for sportsmen

 This story was first published in March 2003.

 I’M 57, and as much as I hate to admit it, I am not a prime specimen of my particular model (6-foot 1-inch male) anymore.
 If I were for sale on a used-people lot, I’d be parked back by the chain-link, half covered in kudzu.

 The de Havilland Beaver, that most stalwart airplane of the Canadian bush, is two years younger than me, born in Downsview, Ontario, on August 16, 1947.
 With all the advances in aviation in the last half century, you’d think the Beaver would be at least as obsolete as I am.

 It’s not.
 Remarkably, 55 years after that first test flight, the noisy, stubby, flying pickup is so coveted that a plane that originally sold for $30,000 in the early ’50s might go for $350,000 up to $750,000 today.

 Between 1948 and 1968, when it went out of production, 1,692 Beavers were built.
 More than 1,000 of those are still flying, and every year a few old air frames are recovered from Central American jungles or African dust bowls, refurbished, and made to fly again.
 There are more Beavers in the air today than there were 10 years ago, and Beaver aficionados predict that there will be even more Beavers flying 30 years from now.

 The Brilliance of the de Havilland Beaver